PoisotLab/ms_network_prediction/manuscript.md

 If we trace the mechanisms that result in a given interaction to the smallest scale, we can end up looking at genes interacting with each other resulting in fluctuation of genomes and phenotypes across populations of a given species.
-At a planetary scale, however, interactions can seem too similar because individual differences are grouped together at coarser resolutions.
-Additionally, there is a trade-off when we combine different taxonomic and spatial scales: assessing interactions between higher taxonomic levels at a microscale level ignores individual plasticity, while individual-level interactions at a macroscale tangents to stochasticity.
-Another component the interplay between scale and interactions is *time*.
-Different timeframes enclosure different dynamics [@Trojelsgaard2016EcoNet].
-For example, an observation made in a timeframe too short can capture an opportunistic interaction, which, by definition, does not frequently occur.
-If the time considered is too long, it will involve the evolutionary history of species, adaptation and co-evolution.
-The spatial scale is connected to the phylogenetic and time scales in the sense that individuals are highly affected by the present, local environmental variables, while species and clades have their evolutionary history defined by historical series of events.
-Therefore, what should be the appropriate spatial scale for the prediction of species interactions?
+Additionally, there is a trade-off when we combine different taxonomic and spatial scales: assessing interactions between higher taxonomic levels at a microscale level ignores individual plasticity.

-As described above, we can use different proxies to predict potential interactions.
+As described above, we can use different trait-based proxies to predict potential interactions.
 The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].
-For example,
-@Bartomeus2016ComFra describe how functional traits influence the structure of ecological networks in three different ways: they are selected by the environmental conditions, they alter the probability of interactions and finally they determine the interaction functioning.
-The environmental filtering occurs at a continental level, subsetting species from the regional pool to co-occur locally.
-At this level we can not predict interactions properly, since we are only assessing the probability that two species would occur at the same place.
-A continental spatial scale in this case means that the total extent includes all the species distribution limits, and the samples can include more than one population.
+Traits influence the structure of ecological networks in three different ways: they are selected by the environmental conditions, they alter the probability of interactions and finally they determine the interaction functioning [@Bartomeus2016ComFra].

-At a second level we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
-This means that we are considering processes that act on a timescale large enough to shape the population, but too small to shape its evolution.
-This translates at a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.
-At this intermediate scale, we can infer interactions through the phylogenetic similarity (or match) between species, assuming their functional traits and the interactions themselves are phylogenetically conserved [@Gomez2010EcoInt].
-In fact, if the niche is a property of the species and it is phylogenetically conserved as well, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them.
-This logic also applies when we want to evaluate potential interactions for bipartite networks and identify species that can replace one another inside each set [@Desjardins-Proulx2017EcoInt].
+At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
+This translates to a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.

+At larger scales, we can infer interactions through the phylogenetic similarity between species, assuming their functional traits are themselves are phylogenetically conserved [@Gomez2010EcoInt].
+On scales where the niche is a is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].

-At an even smaller scale, behavioural traits would help us model interactions efficiency [@Bartomeus2016ComFra], and take a step closer to realized interactions.
-At this point, we would need a good amount of good quality training data to model potential interactions.
-The spatial resolution in this case should be fine enough to capture foraging area, and sometimes natural history variation inside a population, and that would make our model more precise, but much less generalizable.
-At this scale the abundance is also important, as it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].
+At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra]..
+At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
+At this scale it is also important to consider abundance, it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].

-Finally, ecological interactions can potentially be predicted at regional and local scales as long as spatial resolution and extension are adequate to capture the right variability of the data to be learned from.
-It is also fundamental to have consistency among the variables used: life-history traits, for instance, are variables that act at short timeframes and will add stochasticity to models that predict interactions at coarse resolution, and vice-versa.

 ### How do we combine spatial and network predictions?